marcnol/pyHiM/docs/source/user_guide/script.md

 ### trace_selector.py

-This scipt loads a trace file and a number of numpy masks, and assings them labels.
+This scipt loads a trace file and a number of numpy masks, and assings them the labels produced by `processSNDchannel.py`.

 ```
 Usage: trace_selector.py [-F ROOTFOLDER] [--pixel_size]